 It’s not always easy to pinpoint why visitors aren’t converting into customers.
-Fortunately, when you take a step back to understand some of the most common issues, it’s easier to pinpoint what’s going on.
+Fortunately, when you take a step back to understand some of the most common issues, it’s easier to understand what’s going on.

 - Inconsistent organization of page types in the navigation bar

 - Combining collection/product and marketing pages, thus harming the effectiveness of both

 - Product descriptions that lack content that speaks to your audience and forms an emotional connection

 Yes, it’s frustrating to find that your website is falling short in one or more of these areas.
 And yes, it will take some time and resources to make things right.

 However, if you neglect to tackle these issues using eCommerce conversion optimization strategies, you’re holding your brand back from reaching new revenue heights.

 Find the Right CRO Solutions for Your Visitors

 Now, it’s time to dig into the three issues detailed above, along with examples of how to take action using eCommerce conversion tips.